JacobTheComputerEngineer/S25-11-Minimizing-Bits/README.md

 It is critical that both the encoder and decoder have access to the same dictionary file.
 Otherwise, the outputs will not be human-readable.

+The dictionary file can be swapped out for any text file that contains 8192 words each on its own line (see provided files for example).
+The S25-11 team has provided a curated default English dictionary that has been designed to work best on average for a given English message (defaultdictionary.txt).
+Having more domain knowledge about the distribution of words in a message would allow for the dictionary to become more efficient.

 To run the unittests binary, simply execute it directly: